SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 **You will learn**

-- With this hands-on course, you will learn the basic knowledge of non-voltage data storage and how to use token to access non-voltage data storage objects.
+- With this hands-on course, you will learn the basic knowledge of non-volatile data storage and how to use token to access non-volatile data storage objects.

 **You need to do**